magarcia/OpenGL-Labs/README.md

 la tonalitat del color de fons i les posicions dels vertex del triangle.

 ## Block 2
-Show a basic solar system: Sun, Mercury, Venus, Earth (with Moon) and Mars.
+Show a basic solar system: Sun, Mercury, Venus, Earth (with Moon) and Mars (with Astronaut).
-With simple interactions that allow the system to rotate about the axis X or Y, increase or decrease the speed of rotation of the planets and change rendering between solid objects or wired.

 ## Block 3
-TODO
+Show a basic solar system: Sun, Mercury, Venus, Earth (with Moon) and Mars (with Astronaut).
+With simple interactions that allow the system to rotate about the axis X or Y, increase or decrease the speed of rotation of the planets, change rendering between solid objects or wired and walk in the scene.

 ## Block 4
 TODO